Gaurav-822/queuectl/README.md

 ## 1. Introduction

-**QueueCTL** is a lightweight, production-grade backend system that manages background job execution through a **Command Line Interface (CLI)**.
+**QueueCTL** is a command-line-based background job management system developed as a technical assignment for **FLAM**.
+It provides a minimal yet production-oriented backend capable of handling asynchronous job execution through worker processes.
-It enables reliable asynchronous processing using worker processes, supports automatic retry with exponential backoff, and maintains a Dead Letter Queue (DLQ) for permanently failed jobs.
+The system supports **automatic retries with exponential backoff**, maintains a **Dead Letter Queue (DLQ)** for permanently failed jobs, and ensures **persistent state management** using SQLite3.

-This project implements a **minimal but production-oriented job queue system** that ensures persistence, fault tolerance, and configurability through a simple and extensible design.
+The project demonstrates reliability, configurability, and modular design principles through a clean, extensible architecture.

 ---

-## 2. Objectives
+## 2. Academic Integrity and Originality Declaration

-The key objectives of QueueCTL are:

-* To manage background jobs using worker processes.
-* To support automatic retries with exponential backoff for transient failures.
-* To maintain a **Dead Letter Queue (DLQ)** for jobs that fail after exceeding the maximum retry limit.
-* To persist job data using a reliable storage backend (SQLite3).
-* To provide complete operational control through a **CLI interface**.
+This project has been independently designed and implemented by **Gaurav Bhushan Kumar** for submission to **FLAM**.
+All work is original, created without external code copying or collaboration.
+Any external concepts (e.g., multiprocessing, SQLite usage) have been adapted from standard Python documentation and implemented independently.

+This submission adheres strictly to institutional academic integrity guidelines prohibiting plagiarism or unauthorized assistance.

 ---

+## 3. Objectives

+The primary objectives of QueueCTL are:

+* To manage and execute background jobs using worker processes.
+* To implement automatic job retries with exponential backoff for transient failures.
+* To maintain a **Dead Letter Queue (DLQ)** for jobs that permanently fail after exceeding retry limits.
+* To ensure persistence and fault tolerance using **SQLite3**.
+* To expose all operations through a consistent and intuitive **CLI interface**.

+---

-## 3. Core Features
+## 4. Core Features

-* Persistent job storage using **SQLite3** for durability across restarts.
+* Persistent job storage using **SQLite3** for durability and restart safety.
-* Multi-worker processing using **Python multiprocessing**.
+* Multi-worker parallel processing with **Python multiprocessing**.
 * Configurable retry mechanism with **exponential backoff** (`delay = base ^ attempts`).
-* Dead Letter Queue (DLQ) management for failed jobs.
+* Dedicated **Dead Letter Queue (DLQ)** for permanently failed jobs.
-* CLI commands for enqueueing, managing, and monitoring jobs.
-* Atomic job claiming using **SQLite transactions** to prevent duplicate processing.
-* Graceful shutdown of workers (workers complete current jobs before exiting).
+* Graceful worker shutdown - active jobs complete before exit.
-* Configurable system parameters (`max_retries`, `exp_backoff_base`, `poll_interval`) via CLI.
+* Fully configurable runtime parameters (`max_retries`, `exp_backoff_base`, `poll_interval`).
+* Safe concurrent access using **SQLite transactions**.
-* Standardized **exit codes** for operational clarity.
+* Standardized **exit codes** for reliable scripting and monitoring.

 ---

-## 4. System Design Overview
+## 5. System Overview

-QueueCTL operates as a **CLI-based job management system** where users can enqueue jobs, start worker processes, and monitor system state.
+QueueCTL operates as a **CLI-based asynchronous job queue system**.
-Each worker polls the database at a configurable interval, claims pending jobs atomically, and executes their associated shell commands.
-Failed jobs are retried automatically using an exponential backoff delay.
-If retries exceed the configured maximum, the job is moved to the **Dead Letter Queue (DLQ)**.
+Users enqueue jobs with shell commands, which are processed by background workers that execute them in isolation.
+Workers handle retries using exponential backoff and move unrecoverable jobs to the DLQ for review or manual retry.

-### Components
+### System Components

-1. **CLI Layer** — User interface for managing jobs, workers, DLQ, and configurations.
+1. **CLI Layer** - User interface for all queue and configuration commands.
-2. **Core Engine** — Handles job lifecycle, retries, and DLQ logic.
+2. **Core Logic** - Job lifecycle management (enqueue, retry, DLQ, config).
-3. **Worker Module** — Executes jobs in separate processes and ensures atomic job claiming.
+3. **Worker Engine** - Executes jobs in subprocesses and handles retries.
-4. **Storage Layer** — SQLite-based persistent store for jobs and configuration.
+4. **Storage Layer** - SQLite-based persistent backend ensuring durability.

 ---

-## 5. Job Model
+## 6. Job Model

-Each job is stored in the database with the following structure:
+Each job is stored with the following structure:

 ```json
 {